Are you looking to create and set up a Google SPF record for your Google Workspace? You’ve come to the right place.

 First, sign in to your domain provider and navigate to the page where you can update your domain’s DNS records.
 Accessing the DNS records will vary depending on which provider you use.

-If you don’t know where you can access your DNS records, you can search your domain provider’s knowledge base to see where your DNS settings or DNS manager is located.
+If you don’t know where to access your DNS records, you can search your domain provider’s knowledge base to see where your DNS settings or manager is located.

 2. Look for TXT records